Emergency Medicine Secrets

 Key Features

-- Enjoy faster, easier review and master the top issues in emergency medicine with mnemonics, lists, quick-reference tables, and an informal tone that sets this review book apart from the rest.
+- The proven Secrets® format gives you the most return for your study time – concise, easy to read, engaging, and highly effective.

-- Carry it with you in your lab coat pocket for quick reference or review anytime, anywhere.
+- Portable size makes it easy to carry with you for quick reference or review anywhere, anytime.

 Details